/ /

 For the most part, trails at higher elevations – this includes Mount Rainier, the North Cascades, Snoqualmie, and Mount Baker – are covered in snow from November to June, sometimes later.

-On our first trip together to Washington, we tried to visit North Cascades National Park in mid-June.
 I had flown up to Seattle (Alysha was set to follow shortly) before we realized that roads were closed, and the trails were still covered in snow and mostly inaccessible.
 We ended up re-booking for a mid-August trip, which turned out to be MUCH better.

 Leave a Reply